-- Commercial Law;
+- Commercial Law:

-- Environmental Law;
+- Environmental Law:

-- Family and Child Law;
+- Media Law:

-- Intellectual Property Law; and:
+- Copyright Law; and

 - International Human Rights.

-You can also choose 'clinical' options focusing on law in practice, e.g.: Advocacy and Mooting.
-In third year, you will have the option to apply to study for either a term or a year at an international partner university, or to undertake an internship in Ireland.
+You can also choose 'clinical' options focusing on law in practice, e.g. Advocacy and Mooting.
+The Sutherland School of Law has a moot court and trial rooms, offering you a virtual courtroom experience.

+In third year, you will have the option to apply to study for either a trimester or a year at an international partner university, or to undertake an internship in Ireland.

-You may also choose some non-law modules, including a language (Spanish, French, Irish or Chinese).
+You may also choose some non-law modules, including a language (Spanish, French, Irish or Chinese) as part of the Horizons elective programme.